-- Early Head Start Program for children 8 weeks to three-years-old - PreK Plus classroom (often referred to as Head Start classrooms) for three and four-year-old students - Half and full day opportunities for three-year-old students - Full day program for four-year-old students
+- Early Head Start Program for children 8 weeks to three-years-old - · PreK Plus classroom (often referred to as Head Start classrooms) for three and four-year-old students - Half and full day opportunities for three-year-old students - Full day program for four-year-old students

 CISD is committed to providing a loving and supportive learning environment for all of our young learners with the goal of equipping these students with tools to ensure success as they matriculate through elementary school and beyond.
-In 2018, prekindergarten for three-year-old students was launches, four-year-old classroom options expended to full day and PreK Plus was introduced.
+In 2018, prekindergarten for three-year-old students was launches, four-year-old classroom options expended to full day and PreK Plus (Head Start) was introduced.
 PreK Plus is the name for the collaboration classrooms that are designed to support CISD prekindergarten students with both CISD and Head Start resources at targeted campuses.

 To increase the district's offerings for the 2019-20 school year, CISD introduced tuition-based prekindergarten for families that do not meet the state qualifying criteria for prekindergarten.
 CISD utilizes a sliding fee scale to assign tuition to families that wish to pursue fee-based prekindergarten for their children.
 CISD also strengthened its partnership with Child Care Associates, operator for Head Start and Early Head Start in Tarrant County.
-This district now houses an Early Head Start Center at J.A.
-Hargrave.

-The Early Head Start center serves 48 students ages 8 weeks to three-years-old.
+This district now houses two Early Head Start Centers.
+The early learning centers are located at J.A.
+Hargrave and David L. Walker.
+The Early Head Start center serves 72 students ages 8 weeks to three-years-old.
 The targeted population for the Early Head Start program includes children of CISD teen parents, income eligible families and families with young children diagnosed with special needs.